OASIS-learn-study/minecraft-storeys-maker/scratch3-server/README.md

 but there is a 3rd option you can also use javascript to create them.

-In the config directory you will find a folder called "storyes-web/scripts" (after you started the server once) you can put a javascript file in this folder that looks like this:
+In the config directory you will find a folder called "storyes-web/scripts" (after you started the server once) you can put a JavaScript file in this folder that looks like this, see also [testing docs](../docs/testing.md):

 ```javascript
 module.exports = (async (minecraft) => {